Les Misérables poster

 Comparative Analysis

-Additional drama films include Eye for an Eye, South Pacific and Kiss of the Spider Woman.
-For more Tom Hooper analyses, see The Danish Girl.
+Additional drama films include After Thomas, South Pacific and Dirty Dancing: Havana Nights.
+For more Tom Hooper analyses, see The King's Speech, The Danish Girl.

 Plot Points by Act